Customising Chart display on Cards

 With the display on chart option you can do exactly that:

-In this example, we’ve added income to our card and then set our display on chart option to all accounts in order to display the accounts which make up income on our chart:
+In this example, we’ve added Expenses to our card and then set our display on chart option to all accounts in order to display the accounts which make up the Expense category on our chart:

 Show And Hide Actuals Markers On Charts